isomerpages/moe-cedargirlssec/_centre-for-social-innovation/Incubating Spaces/Our Social Innovation Projects.md

 **3\) For our activities to help the children exercise a wide-range of skills:**

 <img src="/images/osip47.png" style="width:60%">
-_Wide range of activities in the childcare centr_e
+_Wide range of activities in the childcare centre_

 The centre has also given us a list of skills that can be developed through the activities we have organised.
 The skills to be covered would be: language and literacy, numeracy, motor skills, social abilities, discovering of the world and artistic capabilities.